henns20/toolbox/dotfiles/voicecode/README.md

 - typing or using mouse for any length of time persists information/pain

-__Some Background__: Around 01/15 after a period of time of long hours of typing/coding on a Macbook Pro Aluminum, I developed inflammation/pain in PIP joints.
+__Some Background__: Around 01/2015 after a period of time of long hours of typing/coding on a Macbook Pro Aluminum, I developed inflammation/pain in PIP joints.
 Icing & taping my finger joints was my first approach.
 Got a Kinesis Freestyle 2 which helped, but later came back after increased hours with mousing & typing.
-After a lot of research & effort with other things(Native Mac dictation, Macros web storm, and more), I stumbled upon the dragonfly project(via Tavis Rud d's video) and then I found Voicecode.
-While ramping up with voicecode I continued to type/mouse for at least 50% of the time.
+After a lot of research & effort with other things(Native Mac dictation, Macros web storm, and more), I stumbled upon the dragonfly project(via [Tavis Rudd's video](https://www.youtube.com/watch?v=8SkdfdXWYaI)) and then I found Voicecode.
+While ramping up with Voicecode I continued to type/mouse for at least 50% of the time.
 It got worse.
-As of this month, I'm working with Voicecode for as much as I can with the hope of healing.
+As of this month, I'm working with Voicecode for as much as I can with the hope of promoting optimized healing.
 I am scheduled to get tested for rheumatoid arthritis and/or other chronic conditions.
-Hoping for the best, but in the meantime I am happy I found Voicecode and the community surrounding it. : -)
+Hoping for the best & it is more a case of severe tendinitis where I can eventually work with my hands for periods during the day.
+That said, I am happy & grateful for Voicecode and the community surrounding it. : -)